Palm Cove Beach Activities

 They patrol the Australian beaches all year round rescuing swimmers who have got into trouble and help keep our beaches clean and tidy.
 They also have a Nippers Club which teaches young Australians about surf safety and rescue techniques and also help to educate them on the importance of keeping fit and looking after others.
 The Surf Life Saving Association is a volunteer organisation that watches over swimmers all year round and is funded mainly by donations so if you are having a good time and feeling generous all donations are very kindly accepted by this great Aussie icon.

 During summer (November to May) it is important to take precautions and swim inside the enclosure.
-These stinger nets are constructed of a robust floating tube that defines the swimming area.
+These nets are constructed of a robust floating tube that defines the swimming area.
 Hanging from this floating tube is 25mm square mesh that descends to the ocean floor and is weighed down by chain.
-The stinger nets create a safe swimming environment and are designed to prevent jellyfish and jellyfish tentacles from entering the enclosure.
+The nets create a safe swimming environment and are designed to prevent most types of larger jellyfish and jellyfish tentacles from entering the enclosure.

 The Irukandji jellyfish is found all over the world from Thailand, Hawaii, Ireland and the United Kingdom in cold climates to warmer climates and the local university, JCU, is a world leader in the study of these animals.
 See the JCU website for more details.